GrammaTech/j8-tests/Readme.md

 ### Adding a new IR/test family

 To add a new test family and associated IR, you should:
-* Design the IR carefully so that it is tool-independent and contains enough information to verify multiple properties of the tool
+* Design the IR carefully so that it is tool-independent and contains enough information to verify multiple properties of the tool.
+However, be sure to strike a balance between generality and cost to compute.
+For example:
+     * The call graph test outputs the entire call graph, even though only parts of it are likely useful for any evaluation of the call graph.
+       We do this because it is relatively cheap to compute the call graph, and it makes the call graph adapters more flexible, because they can be used for a wide variety of different checks.
+     * Conversely, the slicing adapters take a query as input, and only output the answer to that query.
+This makes them less general (for new types of slicing tests, the adapters will have to be modified), but it means they don't need to compute and output the entire PDG (which is potentally very expensive with some tools).
 * Add an adapter for one or more tools and the new IR, as explained above
 * Add one or more tests/test evaluators, as explained above
 * Update the documentation as explained [below](#extending-documentation).